exercism/emacs-lisp/docs/RESOURCES.md

 3. IRC - there are [freenode](https://freenode.net/) channels for `#emacs`, `#prelude`, and many Emacs packages, and many helpful folks around.
 And with emacs, IRC is as close as `M-x erc`.
-4. [Exercism Support](https://gitter.im/exercism/support) Gitter chat is also a good place to get help from the exercism community.